The DataViews package offers two React components and a few utilities to work with a list of data:

 , and isNotALl

 are multi-selection.
-By default, a filter with no operators declared will support the isAny
+A filter with no operators declared will support the isAny

 and isNone